holgerschmitz/Schnek/README.md

   #include <schnek/grid.hpp>
 ```

-You need to link your code to the Schnek libraries.
+You nee to link your code to the Schnek libraries.
 For most compilers this should be achieved by adding -lschnek to your linker flags.

 ## License and Disclaimer

 Schnek is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by